Skip to content ↓

 At Riverside, we look at the main world faiths and beliefs as part of the Religious Education curriculum and through assemblies.
 Children's understanding and respect for different faiths and beliefs are enhanced through the wider curriculum and visits and visitors, such as to the local Synagogue and Gurdwara.
 We recognise and celebrate different religious festivals such as Diwali and teach children about the similarities and differences of different faiths.
 Our displays throughout the school celebrate different religions and cultures, and children accept that other people may have different faiths and beliefs to themselves, or may have none.
 We hold special events or weeks, in order to teach children about their place in our culturally diverse society, such as Chinese New Year dancing and Multi-Cultural week.

-Family Trust deliver termly assemblies, with a Christian theme, promoting values of respect, tolerance and individuality.
+Family Trust deliver assemblies, with a Christian theme, promoting values of respect, tolerance and individuality.
 We hold regular charity events and pride ourselves on the work we do to help others who are sick or less fortunate.